Skip to main content

 These character bios are not for your readers to read.
 They are for you to think hard about your characters’ journey in your story.
 Why does he run?
 Why does she refuse this job?
 Why does he hope to be more confident?
 Why doesn’t she go to school?
 Why isn’t he happy?

-This short bio will be used as your introduction in the new book, Easy-to-Read Chinese Short Stories, Book 3, if your entry is chosen to be included.
+Different from your character’s bio which nobody reads except you, your short bio will be used as your introduction in the new Easy-to-Read Chinese Short Stories book, provided that your entry is selected to be included in it.

 About the Author